Azure/azure-rest-api-specs/specification/dynatrace/resource-manager/readme.md

 suppressions:
   - code: MISSING_APIS_IN_DEFAULT_TAG
     from: swagger.yaml
-    reason: API path is not needed anymore.
+    reason: API is deprecated and hence it is cleaned up, it is not being used in the last stable version.
 ```

 ### Tag: package-2021-09-01